Essential Regulatory Compliance Guide for Singapore Companies

 Furthermore, the director could also be required to account to the company for any profits he obtained due to the non-disclosure.

-13. A Company Must Maintain the Proper Licences/Approvals for its Business
+14. A Company Must Maintain the Proper Licences and Approvals for Its Business

 In certain industries, a Singapore company is required to obtain a licence or approval from the relevant regulatory authority in order to commence business activities (such as running a restaurant).